Mrsfab09/Task-Master/README.md

 </div>

 <p>
 TaskMaster is a simple task management application.
-Thanks to the ability to choose the task completion date, the user always knows about each task.
-The application offers drag and drop items to the appropriate containers.
+With the ability to choose the end date of a given task, the user always remembers what he or she has planned.
+The application offers dragging and dropping items into the appropriate containers.
-TaskMaster is my first own app written with react and typescript.
+TaskMaster is my first custom application written in react and typescript.
 </p>